clearlinux/dockerfiles/clr-sdk/README.md

   * If you are behind a firewall, you may need to pass the `--network host` flag to docker run, and then set your `http_proxy` and `https_proxy` environment variables within the container to configure your proxy.
+  * Please see note above about mounting the host system's docker socket if you cannot use the `--native` flag when running `mixer`.
   #### Container arguments
   * `-d`|`--mixdir` tells the startup script what directory you mounted using the `-v` option above.
 The owner UID and GID of this directory will be